 To maximize infrastructure resource utilization and to cost-optimize your DR solution, you can use the secondary system for non-production use cases, such as for a development or QA system.
 In this case, the secondary system isn't preloaded with data, so the failover time is longer than having the secondary system preloaded with data and kept in sync with the primary system.

 HANA 2 SPS00 includes support for Active/Active (read enabled) configuration mode, which enables SAP HANA system replication to support read access on the secondary system.
 For more information, see Active/Active (Read Enabled).

-Both synchronous and asynchronous replication are supported when using SAP HANA system replication with GCP.
+Both synchronous and asynchronous replication are supported when using SAP HANA system replication with Google Cloud.